Crying Fetish

 Prevalence & culture

-The interest has little mainstream visibility and almost no quantitative literature (one qualitative study of eight people, plus scattered glossary mentions) so any prevalence figure is a rough estimate rather than a measured rate.
+Nobody knows with any precision.
+The interest has little mainstream visibility and almost no quantitative literature (one qualitative study of eight people, plus scattered glossary mentions), so any prevalence figure is a rough estimate rather than a measured rate.
 Large fantasy surveys such as Lehmiller's Tell Me What You Want (2018) do not break out a discrete "crying" fantasy, underscoring how marginal it is in formal data.
-It maintains a modest presence in online kink communities, where it is usually discussed through the language of comfort, vulnerability, and care.
+It keeps a modest presence in online kink communities, where it is usually discussed through the language of comfort, vulnerability, and care.

 Safety, consent & law